Parkwood, Queensland: Education

 There are no schools in Parkwood.
-The nearest primary school is Arundel State School in Arundel.
-The nearest secondary school are Pacific Pines State High School in Pacific Pines to the west, Coombabah State High School in Coombabah to the north and Southport State High School in Southport to the east.
+The nearest government primary school is Arundel State School in Arundel.
+The nearest government secondary schools are Pacific Pines State High School in Pacific Pines to the west, Coombabah State High School in Coombabah to the north, and Southport State High School in Southport to the east.

 Transport

 Travelling north, Parkwood is approximately 6 km from Helensvale railway station and approximately 1 hour drive to Brisbane CBD (and 1 hour by train).
 The local bus service runs through many parts of Parkwood and all have interconnection with other bus routes and modes of transport.
 An extension to the G:link light rail system opened in December 2017.
 Beginning at Helensvale station, the extension includes new stops at Parkwood and Parkwood East before it joins the original section of the line at Gold Coast University Hospital.
 From there, trams continue to Southport, Surfers Paradise and Broadbeach.